 Types Of Employment Contracts In Singapore

 In Singapore, employment contracts can be categorised into several types, each serving different purposes and catering to various working arrangements.
-Understanding these types is crucial for employers and employees to ensure accordance with the law and establish clear expectations.
+Understanding these types is crucial for employers and employees to ensure compliance with the law and establish clear expectations.
 Here are the primary types of contracts of employment:

 Full-Time Employment Contracts